RikshaDriver/adventurer3-orcaslicer-profile/README.md

 ## 1. Copy Files

-Copy the Flashforge folder under the Orca Slicer installation to the relevant profiles location.
+Copy the Flashforge folder to the Orca Slicer installation and the relevant profiles location.

 On Windows, this folder can be found under: ```C:\Program Files\OrcaSlicer\resources\profiles\Flashforge```